SGCB/DMD-instalador/README.txt

 The Servlet container is not required to be restarted.

+Fourth step copies cataloguing file "input-forms.xml" to a directory called "work" located in the installer directory. his file will be modified with the new properties.
+It's now a task for the admin to check this file.
+The admin will copy manually the files to dspace to deploy them.
+The Servlet container is mandatory to be restarted and the installer thereafter.

-The fourth step copies the EDMExport.war file from packages to work and modifies it to add the path of the dspace.cfg deployed.
+Fifth step copies the EDMExport.war file from packages to work and modifies it to add the path of the dspace.cfg deployed.
 The final war file has to be copied manually to be deployed.
 The Servlet container is mandatory to be restarted and the installer thereafter.

-The fifth step copies the EDMCrosswalk.java file from packages to work and the dspace oai api file to work.
+Sixth step copies the EDMCrosswalk.java file from packages to work and the dspace oai api file to work.
 A set of edm specific parameters will be asked and the java file modified:
 An url for the element edm.rights.
 For the edm.types words to be matched against the dc.types values and replaced by their type.